newtonkiragu/blog/_posts/2020-04-18-mirror-mirror-on-the-wall.md

 category: [Lifestyle, Poetry]
 ---
 > The flow of this world <br/>
-  Follows laws so great we can’t even imagine them <br/>
+  Follows laws so great we can’t even imagine them. <br/>
-  Learn that flow, decompose it and reconstruct it <br/>
+  Learn that flow, decompose it and reconstruct it; <br/>
-  That is what living is <br/>
+  That is what living is! <br/>

 I used to recognise myself, <br/>
 It's funny how reflections change, <br/>